-\paragraph{Analysis.} These results and the underlying high prompt sensitivity show that it remains challenging to tune prompts to achieve high classification accuracy, considering both privacy and utility.
-An inspection of the underlying data reveals that many of the misclassified examples appear underspecified and ambiguous, meaning that the described situation allows both an interpretation where sharing is appropriate and where it is not.
-Consider the PrivacyLens example in Figure~\ref{fig:combined_example} that is labeled as inappropriate to share.
-The rationale provided by the model reflects the fact that there are several plausible interpretations of what insurance information refers to, whether the coworker is authorized or has a need to know, and whether the communication channel is approved for such information, all of which affect the appropriateness of sharing.
+\paragraph{Context ambiguity contributes to prompt sensitivity.} A manual inspection of the underlying data reveals that many of the misclassified examples appear ambiguous, meaning that the described situation allows both an interpretation where sharing is appropriate and where it is not.
+To quantify context ambiguity, we additionally conduct an entropy analysis on the model's privacy judgments sampled 100 times at a higher temperature of 1.
+Sampled LLM outputs show lower entropy for inappropriate examples compared to the appropriate ones, indicating the model is more consistent when denying data sharing (inappropriate) than when permitting it (appropriate).
+This is aligned with our findings in Table~\ref{tab:prompt_sensitivity}, where models consistently achieve higher precision than recall.
+Independent manual labeling by the authors confirmed this pattern, showing lower disagreement on inappropriate examples and validating our use of LLM entropy as a proxy for context ambiguity; Section~\ref{sec:results} provides a detailed analysis.
+Analyzing the example in Figure~\ref{fig:combined_example} that is labeled as inappropriate to share, we see that the rationale provided by the model reflects several plausible interpretations of what insurance information refers to, whether or not the coworker is authorized or has a need to know, and whether or not the communication channel is approved for such information, all of which affect the appropriateness of sharing.